AmirCM/network_project/design.md

 ___
 Implement RDT 1.0 over a reliable UDP channel.
 Transfer a BMP file between a UDP client process and a UDP server process.

-# Server code
+# Server/Receiver code
 ___
 ![Alt text](imgs/Receiver_Phase2.png?raw=true "Optional Title")
-* Initiate a UDP server socket (SOCK_DGRAM), then in a while loop listen to the given port and any host.
+* Initiate a UDP receiver socket (SOCK_DGRAM) first, then in a while loop listen to the given port and any host.
-* After getting the incoming packets, we will store the packets in an array.
+* After receiving the incoming packets, we will store the packets in an array.
 * We will then write the packets to an image file.
 * Finally, we will open the bitmap file.